Preston-Landers/QuietPlacesMockLocations/README.md

 and enable Mock Locations there.

 3. Start the provider app from the Launcher, then choose the options you want from the main screen.
+Normally you can choose 1 second for each option.

 4. Unless you've removed the pause interval feature, the mock location provider app pauses for a few seconds, and then starts sending mock location data to Location Services.